 Telehealth is changing the face of home care and it will only get better as the technology improves.
-The most amazing thing about it is that it can replace nurses’ and physicians’ visits and save your time, money and energy.
+In some ways, it changes how nurses’ and physicians’ visits are conducted, saving your time, money and energy.
 It allows you to heal under your own conditions, in the comfort of your home.
+What does this mean for nurses in 2020 and beyond?
+How can someone become a registered nurse in 2020?
 The future is exciting, so be part of it!

 Telemedicine at Alaska Sleep Clinic

 Telemedicine is the use of telecommunication and information technology to provide clinical health care from a distance.
 It has been used to overcome distance barriers and to improve access to medical services that would often not be consistently available in distant rural communities.
 It is also used to save lives in critical care and emergency situations.

 Although there were distant precursors to telemedicine, it is essentially a product of 20th century telecommunication and information technologies.
 These technologies permit communications between patient and medical staff with both convenience and fidelity, as well as the transmission of medical, imaging and health informatics data from one site to another.

 Telemedicine is beneficial to patients in isolated communities and remote regions, who can receive care from doctors or specialists far away without the patient having to travel to visit them.
 Telemedicine is health care without walls.
 It connects patients and medical providers through live, web-based video visits.
 By eliminating the barrier of distance, telemedicine improves access to care.
 It saves time and reduces travel expenses, making health care more efficient.
 While it used to represent the future of medicine, telemedicine is here now – and it is available to you at Alaska Sleep Clinic through AASM SleepTM.